Welcome to Fife uses cookies to ensure you get the best experience on our website. Learn More

 8.5miles/13.7km.

-Culross Abbey - This magnificent and ancient sanctuary has been a religious site for more than 1500 years and is one of the oldest Christian sites in Scotland, dating back to the 6th Century, when St Serf established a community of monks here.
+Culross Abbey and St Mungo’s Chapel were popular stop off points for pilgrims.
+The Abbey has been a religious site for more than 1500 years and is one of the oldest Christian sites in Scotland, dating back to the 6th Century, when St Serf established a community of monks here.

-Torryburn - Famous for its association with Lilias Adie, a Scottish woman accused of practising withcraft, her grave at the mudflats is the only known one in Scotland of an accused witch.
+Just along the coast is Torryburn which is Famous for its association with Lilias Adie, a Scottish woman accused of practising withcraft.
+Her grave at the mudflats is the only known one in Scotland of an accused witch.
+Look out for the plaque on the Fife Witches Trail - you can read more about the trail here.

 North Queensferry to Dunfermline